Rio Grande Water Fund

 By taking care of our forests today, we can sustain New Mexico’s water supply, increase social and economic benefits for local communities and contribute to an improved quality of life—now and well into the future.

 HOW IT WORKS

-With 60 charter signatories, we are working to generate sustainable funding for a 20-year program to restore 600,000 acres north of Albuquerque by thinning overgrown forests, managing fire, restoring wetlands and streams, educating youth, providing research to policy makers and creating forestry and wood products jobs.
+With more than 70 charter signatories, we are working to generate sustainable funding for a 20-year program to restore 600,000 acres north of Albuquerque by thinning overgrown forests, managing fire, restoring wetlands and streams, educating youth, providing research to policy makers and creating forestry and wood products jobs.

 Ciudad Soil and Water Conservation District

 Dr. Steven Hecht and Dori Smith, MEd